Private fund advisers to spell out fees, performance under new U.S. SEC proposals

 By Katanga Johnson

-WASHINGTON, Feb 9 (Reuters) - The U.S. Securities and Exchange Commission (SEC) on Wednesday will propose heightened regulations meant to scrutinize how private fund advisers charge fees to investors and measure fund performance.
+WASHINGTON, Feb 9 (Reuters) - The U.S. Securities and Exchange Commission (SEC) on Wednesday voted to propose heightened regulations meant to scrutinize how private fund advisers charge fees to investors and measure fund performance.

-The proposed changes would require private fund advisers, such as private equity firms and hedge funds, to disclose to investors quarterly details about their fees and expenses, in a bid to shed light on the rapidly growing market sector.
+The rule changes, which must undergo public consultation before they can be adopted, would require private fund advisers, such as private equity firms and hedge funds, to disclose to investors quarterly details about their fees and expenses, in a bid to shed light on the rapidly growing market sector.

 An SEC-registered fund adviser, under the proposal, would also have to obtain annual audits for each private fund under management, as well as disclose so-called "fairness opinions" that summarize certain business relationships.